akramway00/IMAP4-CHECKER-UI/README.md

   - Results are displayed in real-time, with a clear distinction between valid and invalid combinations.

 - **Save Results**
-  - Valid email:password combinations are saved to an `output.txt` file for further use.
+  - Valid email:password combinations are saved to an `valids.txt` file for further use.

 - **Progress Tracking**
   - Track the number of processed combinations and valid hits in real time.